Stonks3141/pet-monitor-app/README.md

 ### Precompiled Binary

-Install libx264 and openssl using your system's package manager.
+Install libx264 using your system's package manager.
 Download the binary and corresponding `.sha256` file for your OS/architecture from the [releases](https://github.com/Stonks3141/pet-monitor-app/releases) page.
 Run `sha256sum --check pet-monitor-app-VERSION-TARGET.sha256` to verify the